lytics/grid/grid.v3/examples/requestreply/README.md

 =======================

-A Grid application that takes an http request, and distributes forwards work to other workers, gathers results and replies.
+A Grid application that takes an http request, and uses grid library to send request to a pool of workers spread across servers.
+This is similar to a http based micro-service.

 ### What You Will Learn

- 1. How to Send messages to existing workers.
+1. How to Send/Receive messages to existing workers.
- 1. How to Gather replies from multiple workers.

 Assumes you have already read **Hello** example.